igor-sadza/LuckyKnife/README.md

 * configuration files,
 * some installation tips.

-Most of this is for debian, but if you want you can try use it on other distributions.
+Most of this is for debian-os, but if you want you can try use it on other distributions.